askfiy/lsp-helper.nvim/README.md

 # README

-lsp-helper is a decorative plugin designed to simplify the setup of lspconfig and provides some utility functions:
+lsp-helper is a decorative plugin designed to simplify the setup of `vim.lsp.config` and provides some utility functions:

 - Provides toggleable signature_help
 - Offers scrolling methods for signature_help and hover